Skip to content

 • Head Types (civil_heads) — which skull types are recognized and what mobs they map to

-Both follow the same pattern: JSON files placed under data/<namespace>/<registry>/ are loaded at server startup and on /reload.
-No mod code changes needed — just drop JSON into your datapack.
+Files live under data/<namespace>/<registry>/ and load at server startup and on /reload.
+No mod code changes needed — drop JSON into your datapack.

 Block Weights